Matteo-Lea/Analytical-Field-Formulations-for-Slotless-Machines/Iron_loss_Estimate/README.md

 # Analytical-Field-Formulations-for-Slotless-Machines

-Diving into somo more application of Sub-Domain modeling here we are using the field solution in the stator yoke to estimate the iron losses.
+Diving into some more applications of Sub-Domain modeling here we are using the field solution in the stator yoke to estimate the iron losses.
-All the models use predefined laminations loss coefficients based on some data I had (unfortunately I cannot share the data), but if you read my paper [1] you will get a good guide on how find the different coefficients for any laminations loss dataset.
+All the models use predefined lamination loss coefficients based on some data I had (unfortunately I cannot share the data), but if you read my paper [1] you will get a good guide on how to find the different coefficients for any laminations loss dataset.

 [1] M. Leandro, N. Elloumi, A. Tessarolo and J. K. Nøland, "Analytical Iron